SgfdDttt/optim-library/object_format.md

 # Attributes and methods for each algorithm

+At the top of each class file, add the reference to a paper where that algorithm is described.
+The notation used for the parameters and the hyperparameters should be as close as possible to the notation used in that paper.

 ## Attributes
 parameters: probably a dictionary, that will hold string as keys and (mostly) numpy matrices as values